NateWr/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.6 (2016-06-15) =
+* Fix: Currently visible notice in bookings list on mobile devices
+* Fix: Conflict with WooCommerce that prevented booking managers from viewing bookings
+* Add: Support multi-location bookings
+* Add: Add reservation schema.org markup when Business Profile used
+* Add: Allow custom first day of the week for date picker

 = 1.5.3 (2016-03-25) =
 * Fix: no bookings found when searching by start and end dates that are the same
 * Add: clarify that early/late bookings restrictions don't apply to admins